 She’s a Believable Character

 Several female leads have failed to thrive because (1) they were female knock-off characters (Supergirl, Batwoman, American Dream, Aquagirl, X-23, need I say more) or (2) they were simply unbelievable.
 I remember as a little boy watching Wonder Woman with my grandfather.
 Sure, I remember enjoying it well enough but only three things really stuck out in my mind: I thought Linda Carter was pretty and I thought it was ridiculous to imagine that she could block so many bullets with her bracelets and it never seemed that she would really be strong enough to rope in some of those larger men.
 In retrospect, I have to think that even if her bracelets did all of that blocking on their own, it’s hard not to believe that the vibrations and/or the percussive impact of the bullets would be painfully debilitating.
 Okay, I confess: I have a hard time suspending belief for characters getting thrown through brick walls too.
 Either way, Wonder Woman never came across as particularly believable when I was a little boy.
-How could she have a strong appeal to adult audience.
-Sex appeal isn’t enough.
+How could she have a strong appeal to adult audience?
+(This post was written before she was re-envisioned for Gal Gadot) Sex appeal isn’t enough.
 If you don’t believe that, you missed Halle Berry’s Catwoman.
 It flopped at the box office despite raving reviews about Halle Berry being the sexiest Catwoman of all time.

 But Darth Talon offers that believability.
 With the force, you don’t have to have strong brute force to be powerful.
 Judge me by my size do you?
 Hmmm?
 If we can believe in Yoda as a powerful force user, we can surely believe in a strong female force use.
 Like Yoda, she was known for her theatrical stunts during lightsaber duels.
 Like Yoda, she doesn’t boast the musculature of Darth Maul.
 Still, she can exercise mind control, conceal her presence, and strong force lightening.
 In sum, she can be totally beast while remaining totally believable.